xyproto/usermodel/README.md

 # usermodel

-Given a task, return the user-configured LLM model by executing [`llm-manager`](https://github.com/xyproto/llm-manager), or else return the string in the `DefaultModel` variable (currently `gemma2:2b`).
+Given a task, return the user-configured LLM model by executing [`llm-manager`](https://github.com/xyproto/llm-manager), or else return a default model for the given task.

 ### Example use